 |Dedicated server hosting||High-security enterprise hosting for websites and applications.|

 |Public Cloud hosting||High scalability on cPanel platform for enterprises.|

 The prices range quite a lot, and solutions such as Managed WordPress and VPS can be scaled to $600+/mo price.
-Nonetheless, the most popular Liquid Web option is VPS, and that’s what I’m reviewing today.
+Nonetheless, the most popular Liquid Web option is VPS hosting, and that’s what I’m reviewing today.

 Liquid Web has 4 main VPS plans.
 Alternatively, you can bundle these plans for an extra $5 to $30/mo to get additional features such as professional email, extra 100GB backup quota, server protection, and Threat Stack Oversight Detection system.

 In any case, all plans come with the same 10TB of bandwidth, DDoS protection, monitoring, and firewall.